7 Roselike Flowers for Your Garden

 Roses are charming, romantic and elegant flowers.
 Their charm lies in their shape, scent and variety of colors.

-Also known as the queens of flowers, they belong to the genus Rosa.
-It is estimated that there are 30,000 varieties.
+Also known as the queen of flowers, they belong to the genus Rosa.
+It’s estimated that there are 30,000 varieties.

-However, it is always good to know other options and know that our garden can include other flowers similar to roses, but with a different beauty.
+However, it’s always good to know other options and know that your garden can include other flowers similar to roses, but with a different sort of beauty.
 Without further ado, we tell you what they are.

 1. Peonies

 Peonies are one of the most roselike flowers.
-They are beautiful and have a high cost, so they are synonymous with luxury and elegance.
+They are beautiful and expensive in bouquets, so they’re synonymous with luxury and elegance.
 This makes them the protagonists in bridal bouquets and in very special ceremonies.

-Having them in your garden would be a great advantage.
+Having them in your own garden is a great advantage.
 In fact, if you plan to get married or offer an elegant party, you can plant and grow them for the celebration.
-Of course, it must be said that they are not plants for beginners, as they require a lot of care.
+Of course, it must be said that these are not plants for beginners, as they require a lot of care.

 On the one hand, they are sensitive to light, but they need it for optimal growth, so you have to regulate the excess and absence.
 They also require constant watering and attention to avoid waterlogging, while keeping the substrate moist.